Notes on the Geography of Thailand: Bangkok

 The skytrain, opened in 1999, did not prove a financial success: ridership wasn't high enough, perhaps because the system didn't go far enough.
 Down below, the streets seem hardly less congested than they were before the skytrain's construction.

-Again from the Siam Square station, this time looking northward toward a proud skyline, but one with lots of towers left nearly empty when Thailand struggled to right an economy that had almost sunk in a financial crisis of 1997.
+Again from the Siam Square station, this time looking northward toward a proud skyline, but one with lots of towers left nearly empty when Thailand struggled to right an economy that had almost sunk in the financial crisis of 1997.
 In the background, the 85-storey Baiyoke II tower, designed by Plan Architect but lacking the intended 140-meter communications tower; in its place is a billboard advertising DTAC cell phones.
 Right center, the Wat Padum Vanaram.
 Almost invisible in the greenery is a squatter settlement tucked into the urban patchwork.

 Street level at Siam Square.
 It's early in the morning and misleading: later in the day the neighborhood is so crowded you don't notice the apartments upstairs.
 You can't miss Tiger, though.
 Good thing, too: Nike paid him $100 million to endorse their shoes.